 The Title IX Administrator or designee will be responsible for ensuring the report is adjudicated in line with procedures related to sexual misconduct violations and in impartial manner, protecting the rights of all individuals involved.

 b.
-The Title IX Administrator or Assistant Title IX Coordinator may endorse interim measures such as interim suspension during the course of an investigation.
+The Title IX Administrator may endorse interim measures such as interim suspension during the course of an investigation.
 Such prompt measures are enacted to protect the safety and security of the campus.
 Interim measures differ than sanctions.

 c.
 Interim measures or protective measures may be implemented to protect complainants and respondents.
 Interim measures consist of no contact orders (NCO), safety plans, security escorts, academic accommodations, housing reassignments, parking accommodations, changes in work schedules, or interim suspension.

 d.
 No student is permitted to withdraw from enrollment after being charged with a serious violation of the code prior to imposition of a sanction(s) or a finding of not responsible.

 e.
 The Title IX Administrator assigns reports of sexual misconduct to trained Title IX investigators to examine each report and ensure the integrity of the investigation process.
 The Title IX Administrator works with the investigators to ensure that all information and leads are being thoroughly examined.
 Title IX investigators will investigate the reports and submit a comprehensive report to the Title IX Administrator and the Citizenship Education Office.